10 Stunning Shrubs For Pots & Small Gardens

 - Benefits from watering and feeding throughout the growing season.

-- Generally pest and disease-free.
+- Generally pest and disease-free, I’ve never had issues with either.

-Tip: Make sure you choose a hardy fuchsia and not a tender fuchsia which will die in the winter unless overwintered indoors.
+Make sure you choose a hardy fuchsia and not a tender fuchsia which will die in the winter unless overwintered indoors.

 5) Acer Palmatum